RyanFCarr/weather-dashboard/README.md

 # weather-dashboard
-A simple app to retrieve weather from an API
+A simple app to retrieve weather from an API.

+# Description
 This weather App makes multiple API calls to the http://openweathermap.org site, providing the following information.